-After lunch and indoor recess, the students continued working independently and I met with more personal academic goal groups.
+Following lunch and outdoor recess the students continued working on the above tasks and I continued informal reading assessments and met with groups.

 - ► 2017 (178)